Dubletar/nmi/README.md

 Installation
 ==

-* Prerequisites: gulp, composer.
+* Prerequisites: gulp, composer, npm.
 * Clone this repository.
+Set the root in apache at [project folder]/web
 * Run these commands:
 ```
-#Install the project
+#Install the project (press enter when asked for settings to use defaults.
 $ composer install

 #Update cache permissions (Linux)